FoofooTheGuy/Miichanic_Plugin/README.md

 - Turn off your console and put your SD card into your computer
 - First download the boot.firm file for [Luma3DS 3GX Loader Edition](https://github.com/Nanquitas/Luma3DS/releases/latest) and
 replace the boot.firm on your SD card root with that one.
-- Next create a folder called "plugins" (without quotes) in the luma folder that is in your SD card root (SD:/luma/plugins/)
+- Next create a folder called "plugins" (without quotes) in the luma folder that is on your SD card root (SD:/luma/plugins/)
 - Then create a folder corresponding to your game title ID in the plugins folder:

 Japan: SD:/luma/plugins/0004001000020700/